ReeceGoding/Frustration-One-Year-With-R/README.md

     in after our call to `curve()` earlier on?
 Finally, did you notice how easy it was to get such neat output?

-## Outstanding Packages
+## 3.3 Outstanding Packages

-[I’ve already admitted a great deal of ignorance of this topic](#ignorance), but there are some parts of R’s ecosystem that I’m happy to call outstanding.
+[I’ve already admitted a great deal of ignorance of this topic](#13-ignorance), but there are some parts of R’s ecosystem that I’m happy to call outstanding.
 The below are all things that I’m sure to miss in other languages.

 -   `corrplot`: It has less than ten functions, but it only needed one